Eviction prevention and homeless assistance programs in Kentucky.

 In some cases, homeowners may qualify for help as part of ESG.
 Certain agencies in Kentucky coordinate foreclosure counseling or offer mortgage help.
 The reason this is available is because the state works to prevent homelessness for current homeowners as well.

-Resources for the homeless in Kentucky
+Resources to rehouse the homeless in Kentucky

-To this end, there may be funds to pay a security deposit, application fee, or even a portion of first month's rent.
+To this end, there may be rapid rehousing funds to pay a security deposit, apartment application fee, or even a portion of first month's rent.
 Once someone is housed in a new home, as noted above, they will need to take part in preventive programs and services in an effort to stop any future eviction.

-Counties of Adair, Casey, Clinton, Cumberland, Green, McCreary, Pulaski, Russell, Taylor, and Wayne Potentials, Inc., (606) 416-5711
+Counties of Adair, Casey, Clinton, Cumberland, Green, McCreary, Pulaski, Russell, Taylor, and Wayne Lake Cumberland Community Action has grants, tenant services, information on rehousing programs and more.
+Dial (270) 343-4600.

 Allen, Barren, Butler, Edmonson, Hart, Logan, Metcalf, Monroe, and Simpson Counties Barren River Area Safe Space, Inc., dial (270) 781-9334

-Anderson, Bourbon, Boyle, Clark, Estill, Franklin, Garrard, Harrison, Jessamine, Lincoln, Madison, Mercer, Nicholas, Powell, Scott, Woodford County Bluegrass Domestic Violence Program, Inc., (800) 544-2022
+Anderson, Bourbon, Boyle, Clark, Estill, Franklin, Garrard, Harrison, Jessamine, Lincoln, Madison, Mercer, Nicholas, Powell, Scott, Woodford County Bluegrass Community Action - Domestic Violence Program, Inc..
+The homeless and renters facing homelessness can call (502) 695-4290

 Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, McCracken Women Aware, Inc., main phone (270) 443-6001